Shoal of Fish, Dickwella Reef.

 The fishermen will also take you on a snorkelling trip further afield to Japanese Garden — about 30 minutes away by motor boat to Nilwella Bay.

 A snorkelling safari to the reef at Weligama (approx 2 hours along the coast by 3-wheeler) makes a very interesting snorkelling trip.
 Here again we organize with a local fisherman to act as your guide to show off the beautiful varied, corals and coral reef fish.
-This trip can be combined with visits to several local places of interest e.g. shopping in Weligama Town or Matara, a visit to historic Galle, Dondra Temple and Lighthouse, visits to several interesting Temples, drives through the rural back roads etc etc. to suit your interests.
+This trip can be combined with visits to local places to suit your interests; such as shopping in Weligama Town or Matara, a visit to historic Galle, Dondra Temple and Lighthouse, visits to several interesting Temples, drives through the rural back roads etc. etc.

-We can arrange longer-distance excursions to Trincomalee, eg. to the diving centre at Nilaveli Beach Hotel.
-This enables visitors to dive in the fascinating waters around Trincomalee while diving schools on the Sri Lanka's south-coast are closed between April and November.
+We can arrange longer-distance excursions to Trincomalee, where there are several diving centres, and to Batticaloa.
+This enables visitors to dive in the fascinating waters around Trincomalee and Batticaloa when diving schools on the Sri Lanka's south-coast are closed between April and November.

-Dickwella is a coastal market town, between Matara and Tangalle; Sometimes spelt Dikwella or Dikwalle; Also called Dikwella South.
+Dickwella is a coastal market & fishing town, between Matara and Tangalle; Sometimes spelt Dikwella or Dikwalle; Also called Dikwella South.

 Friendly & relaxing comfort at Premlanka Hotel, Dickwella Beach, Dikwella, Matara, Southern Sri Lanka.